-Must have command-line tools!
+Must have command-line tools for Linux in 2021

 - bat, A cat(1) clone with syntax highlighting and Git integration.